2019-2021 MFA, New York Academy of Fine Arts, New York (enrolled)

 2010 Dirty Show 11, group show, Detroit, USA

 My paintings deal with horror and sexuality, subjects that parallel in their exploration of transgression.
 Art is one of the last supporters for a non-conformist agenda, an arena in which to pantomime the most suppressed of human fears and desires.
-I am interested in the vibration between the symbolic and immortal self; the base body that decays before our very eyes and the eternity of our imagination.
+I am interested in the vibration between the symbolic and the mortal self; the base body that decays before our very eyes and the eternity of our imagination.
 I look to the idealized nude as a catalyst for symbolic beauty and the desire for immortality.

 A painting of a beautiful figure is both idealized as well as frozen in a singular moment.
 This notion of immortal beauty can be understood symbolically but the reality is that even a painting is shifting and decaying and will crumble away after several hundred years.
 The viewer of a painting is also in a state of decay and therefore the idealized nude cannot truly exist except through willful exclusion of a larger reality.
 For me this touches on Nietzsche and the modern death of God.
 As a species we both crave the symbolic, immortal, or mythological, but there is a modern awareness of the incompatibility of such ideas within a scientifically enlightened age.
 I seek out moments of contradiction, moments of vibration, that exist between the safely consumable static nude and the chaotic flux of life beyond that symbolic ideal.